NateShoffner/nateshoffner.github.io/_posts/2013-01-24-c-reusable-portable-application-settings.md

 }
 {% endhighlight %}

-<h2>Making it Reusable</h2>
+#### Making it Reusable
-<p>Great, now it works perfectly.
+Great, now it works perfectly.
 However, I'm far too lazy to copy this snippet into every project, I'd much prefer to reuse it from a referenced library.
-In order to do this, you'll have to make use of <a href="http://msdn.microsoft.com/en-us/library/system.reflection.assembly.getentryassembly.aspx">GetEntryAssembly()</a>.
-This will allow you to reference the portable settings class within any assembly.</p>
+In order to do this, you'll have to make use of [GetEntryAssembly()](http://msdn.microsoft.com/en-us/library/system.reflection.assembly.getentryassembly.aspx).
+This will allow you to reference the portable settings class within any assembly.
-<p>Some words of caution: This solution is dependent on the calling assembly name.
-It will create a directory in the <a href="http://msdn.microsoft.com/en-us/library/system.environment.specialfolder.aspx">ApplicationData</a> folder using the <a href="http://msdn.microsoft.com/en-us/library/system.environment.getfolderpath.aspx">Environment.GetFolderPath()</a> method and then create the appropriate configuration file using the same name.
-Use it at your own risk and with common sense, especially if you plan on using this in any sort of production software.</p>
+Some words of caution: This solution is dependent on the calling assembly name.
+It will create a directory in the [ApplicationData](http://msdn.microsoft.com/en-us/library/system.environment.specialfolder.aspx) folder using the [Environment.GetFolderPath()](http://msdn.microsoft.com/en-us/library/system.environment.getfolderpath.aspx) method and then create the appropriate configuration file using the same name.
+Use it at your own risk and with common sense, especially if you plan on using this in any sort of production software.

-<p>Create a standard library (DLL) and add the following class:</p>
+Create a standard library (DLL) and add the following class:

 {% highlight csharp %}
 public class PortableSettingsProvider : SettingsProvider